MelancholyMoon/Lumina-Nebulae/README.md

 # Lumina Nebulae
 Lumina Nebulae is a small open-source, 8 bit RPG.

-The repository is currently almost empty because the project is still a WIP (Work In Progress).
+The repository contains a prototype of the game, that is still in WIP (Work In Progress).
 Future real-time updates will be uploaded here.
 If you want to learn more, you can join the official Project Lumina Discord server: https://discord.gg/qR6hWDKmfN

 ## Project Lumina